RaksaOC/McDonald-Clone/ReadMe.md

 # Raksa Notes: 22/11/2024

 - **Navbar and Footer**
-  - I’ve already made the navbar and footer, and they’re applied to all pages.
+  - I’ve already made the navbar and footer, and they’re applied to all pages and it works.
   - For your page, just focus on the main content — no need to worry about the navbar or footer.

 - **Page Layout**